ThermoEnergy needed a robust yet flexible solution allowing them to increase business opportunities and customization

 Loewen explained the complexity of today’s greenhouses.
 “A greenhouse is a giant computer.
 Whether the vents should be closed or how much they should be opened, if the shade curtains should be down to protect the crops from too much sun or to retain heat, or how much heat needs to be pushed in is all automatically calculated and adjusted.
 Sensors feed information on the heat and humidity both outside and inside the greenhouse to the computer and it adjusts the various systems to create an optimal growing environment based on climate data built into the software.”

-Previously ThermoEnergy was using mechanical punches and dies for their structural beams and tubes needs.
-Lowened explained, "The mechanical punches could only do so much when it came down to the customization of building greenhouses".
+Previously ThermoEnergy was using mechanical punches and dies for their structural beam and tube needs.
+Loewen explained, "The mechanical punches could only do so much when it came down to the customization of building greenhouses".
 ThermoEnergy needed a solution that allowed for more flexibility with designing instead of buying more dies and punches.
 They also had a three man team to perform the tube and pipe cutting which was much more physical labor than necessary.

 ThermoEnergy went with the Mazak FABRI GEAR 400 because of the accuracy, robustness, and flexibility.
 The FABRI GEAR 400 offers 3D flexibility, rugged construction and precision performance for tube and structural applications.